chesko256/WearableLanterns/README.md

 If **[Campfire](http://skyrimsurvival.com/home/campfire/)** is installed, you can craft travel and paper lanterns from Survival Skills: Create Item, and use lantern oil as tinder for your campfire.

-The lantern’s placement on the belt was inspired by Legend of Zelda: Twilight Princess.
-It also heralds the visual style of Dragon’s Dogma.
+The lantern’s placement on the belt was inspired by *Legend of Zelda: Twilight Princess*.
+It also heralds the visual style of *Dragon’s Dogma*.
 The way you use and toggle your lantern (held or worn) can be changed using the SkyUI Mod Configuration Menu.
 Wearable Lanterns supports both keyboard and gamepad control.